 The International Investigations Review: Greece

-Certain enforcement agencies and regulatory bodies are entitled to obtain information and conduct separate investigations for the purposes of compliance and regulation within administrative or related proceedings.
+Certain enforcement agencies and regulatory bodies are entitled to obtain information and conduct separate investigations or audits for the purposes of compliance and regulation within administrative or related proceedings.
 Depending on the proceedings, these regulatory bodies or enforcement agencies may also obtain tax records and bank account information and they are entitled, or obliged on some occasions, to share this information with the prosecuting authorities.

 A company is obliged in principle to cooperate with the authorities, at least in terms of providing requested information and documentation and providing clarification regarding transactions, specific business conduct, etc. In the majority of cases, the authorities will send a written request to a company to forward certain information or documents.
 Failure to comply with such a request usually has no direct consequences (unless otherwise provided for by law) but may lead to an unfavourable report by the authorities or an on-site search and seizure to obtain the requested material.
 An on-site search and seizure (dawn raid) may be conducted even without prior notice to hand over documents and information if it is suspected by the prosecuting authorities that evidence may be endangered or that valuable information may be lost if immediate action is not taken.

-In all cases, a company may object to handing over certain documents or material (e.g., privileged commercial information or correspondence) and refer to the Prosecutor to resolve the issue.
+In all cases, a company may object to handing over certain documents or material (e.g., privileged commercial information or correspondence) and refer to the prosecutor to resolve the issue.
 In practice, when an on-site search is in progress, the company does not have the power to refuse to hand over any material but may raise objections about the nature of the material taken (e.g., privileged information) when signing the confiscation documents, in which case the material is sealed and taken by the agency pending resolution of the issue by the judicial authorities.

 On some occasions (depending on the scope and nature of investigation), the company may be requested to submit its views in respect of the issues under investigation or to offer evidence in its defence (of any type: witnesses, bank records, correspondence, etc.) contesting the views of the investigating authority (usually included in a draft report).